Marion Audubon

 Teams are assigned a sector of the 15 mile diameter circle.
 There will likely be one or two main locations in your sector that the team has birded in the past.
 We need those locations covered, but you are free to cover the rest of your sector as you see fit.
 National Audubon asks each team to spend about 8 hours in the field.
 Scouting your sector ahead of time will help you plan to cover additional locations while making the best use of your time.
 Look for varied habitat.
 Roadside ponds, farm fields, parks, even gas stations can be great hotspots.

 If you scout during the 3 days before the actual count, any birds you see those days but miss on the count day, can be included as a "count week" bird.
 So make sure to submit eBird checklists as you scout.
+(Count week birds are counted 3 days before and 3 days after our count day.
+If you submit checklists within our circle any of these 6 days.
+Let the compiler know to add you to the count week trip report, so your data can be included.)

 Send your meeting time and location to your team members.
 Remind them to pack a lunch and bring plenty of water.

-CBC - West Marion - (section name) 2022.
+CBC - West Marion - (section name) YEAR.

 Example for Oak Run team: